hytechimaging/sammo-boat/doc/source/interface.rst

 .. _sightingtable:

-12 - Sightning table
+12 - Sighting table
 ~~~~~~~~~~~~~~~~~~~~

-The sightning table is used to modify sightning entity attributes.
+The sighting table is used to modify sighting entity attributes.
 Sighting entity describes an observation made by the operator.

 13 - Map canvas
 ~~~~~~~~~~~~~~~